 At UCLan, Mark has held a number of roles and responsibilities.
 He has been Course Leader for both the School's part-time language-learning programme (the University Graduate Diploma in Foreign Languages - 'UGDFL') and the full-time flagship BA (Hons) Modern Languages degree.
 For five years, he was the School's Postgraduate and Research Degrees Tutor and coordinated the School's undergraduate programmes in Modern Foreign Languages.

 Mark has been a member of Quality Assurance Committees at both School and Faculty levels and has also played an active role in the University-wide initiative of promoting academic advice and study skills in the mainstream curriculum.
 For four years, he coordinated the School's quality assurance processes, overseeing a number of successful Periodic Course reviews.
 For six years, he was Director of Research for his School, chairing the School's Research Committee.
 He has also assumed the role of his School's Equality and Diversity Lead, successfully completing, with Distinction, a University Certificate in Equality and Diversity at the Workplace in 2010.
 Between 2007 and 2013, Mark was also Course Leader of the popular, institution-wide University Certificate and Elective in Applied Languages, the operation of which is key to the School's response to the University's internationalisation strategy.
 For three years, he chaired the Faculty's marketing group and has also been a member of Research and Knowledge Transfer Committees at Faculty and University levels.
-Mark has also held the role of subject leader for French and Business French.
+Mark has also held the roles of Acting Head of School and Subject Leader for French and Business French.

-Currently, Mark is a member of the School's Executive Team, and is Co-Academic Leader for a team of over forty members of staff working in Modern Foreign Languages, International Business Communication and Area Studies.
-He is a Fellow of the Higher Education Academy and is a member of the Executive Committee of the Society for French Studies.
-He also represents the University in the Routes into Languages North West Consortium.
+Currently, Mark is a member of the School's Executive Team, and is Academic Lead for a team of over thirty members of staff working across a diverse range of Modern Foreign Languages.
+He is a Fellow of the Higher Education Academy and, for six years, served on the Executive Committee of the Society for French Studies.
+He has also represented the University in the Routes into Languages North West Consortium.
 In addition, Mark has an extensive publications record and is keen to supervise postgraduate research students who share his interest in French culture of the twentieth and twenty-first centuries, notably French existentialist thought and literature.

 Orme, M. (Ed.)
 (2015).
 “Supporting Internationalisation through Languages and Culture in the Twenty-First-Century University”.
 Bern: Peter Lang